Teknicallity/Comp405-Inventory/README.md

 ## How to Run
 ### For Development
-In this project directory, run `flask --app inventory-system run`
+In this project directory, run `flask --app inventory-system --debug run`